- List of CHI Books

 Wednesday, February 26th and Thursday, February 27th, 2014

 - ASCE Urban Water Resources Research Council

 - American Water Resources Association

 Keynote Speaker List:

-- Edward A. McBean, Professor of Engineering and Canada Research Chair of Water Supply Security Assistant Dean, College of Physical and Engineering Science, The University of Guelph, Guelph, Ontario
+- Edward McBean, Professor of Engineering and Canada Research Chair of Water Supply Security Assistant Dean, College of Physical and Engineering Science, The University of Guelph, Guelph, Canada

 The annual International Conference on Stormwater and Urban Water Systems Modeling is a forum for professionals from across North America and overseas to exchange ideas and experience on current practices and emerging technologies.
 This forum is for engineers, scientists, modelers and administrators involved in water pollution control and water systems design and analysis.
 Topics include hydrology, hydraulics, water quality and receiving waters, from precipitation processes, runoff, pollutant build-up, washoff, surcharging pipe networks, and water distribution systems, to pollutant removal and impacts on aquatic ecosystems.